RobinBrouwer/gritter/README.md

 ## Note

-This is a Rails 3.1 gem.
 Are you using Rails 3.0 or lower?
 Check out [the 'old' branch on Github](https://github.com/RobinBrouwer/gritter/tree/old).
 Want support for IE6?
 Also check out that branch, because the newer version of gritter inside this gem dropped support for it.